 Law enforcement officers throughout the State are being certified as Drug Recognition Experts (DRE) trained to secure evidence in DUI cases.
 In cases involving DUI with drugs or controlled substances, it is imperative that you contact an attorney skilled in DRE tactics to defend you.

-Zerbe & Pence are just the attorneys you need when you face DUI drug charges.
+The team of Zerbe & Pence are just who you need when you face DUI drug charges.

 DUI penalties in West Virginia, following a DUI arrest, include the both the filing of a criminal charge and a separate administrative action against your driver’s license.
 Depending on the circumstances, you may also face potentially harsh fines and jail time.

 Don’t let a DUI arrest define you or your future!
-The attorneys at Zerbe & Pence can minimize your exposure to the consequences of a DUI arrest.
+The team of Zerbe & Pence can minimize your exposure to the consequences of a DUI arrest.